Complexity Powered Machine Intelligent Classification of Quantum Many-Body Dynamics

+Application of the TFCAD-based diffusion map reveals three dominant eigenvalues ($\lambda_n \approx 1$) in the spectral decomposition, corresponding to three distinct phases.
+We determine the phase transition points by combining the "learning by confusion" framework~\cite{van2017_np} with silhouette coefficient ($S$) clustering.
+The $S$ metric, which evaluates clustering quality based on intra-cluster cohesion and inter-cluster separation, is analyzed in detail in [SM Sec.~3]~\cite{SM}, and its use for determining phase-transition points (including the learning-by-confusion procedure) is described in [SM Sec.~4]~\cite{SM}.
+Systematic variation of $J_\text{typ}$ yields a phase diagram in quantitative agreement with theoretical predictions as shown in Fig.~\ref{dtc_withcf}(c).

+To highlight the critical role of TFCAD, we compare our method with diffusion maps employing increasing boosted power $\beta$ for the $J_\text{typ} = 0.3\pi$ dataset.
+As shown in Fig.~\ref{dtc_withcf}(e), the $\beta=0$ case fails to distinguish those three phases, while increasing $\beta$ gradually identifies all three phases correctly.
+Three representative points from Fig.~\ref{dtc_withcf}(c) are analyzed: a $\pi$-ferromagnetic phase marker (blue triangle, $g=0.325\pi$) and two ferromagnetic phase markers (red diamond/square, $g=0.185\pi/0.145\pi $).
+Their LE sequences (Fig.~\ref{dtc_withcf}(d)) reveal that Euclidean distance ($\beta=0$) erroneously groups the red diamond with the blue triangle.
+Increasing $\beta$ amplifies the TFCAD between these states, achieving perfect cluster separation at $\beta=10$ (Fig.~\ref{dtc_withcf}(e)).
+Extended analysis of the DTC model are detailed in [SM Sec.~2]~\cite{SM}.

-\textit{Aubry-Andr\'e model}—To further demonstrate the universality of our method, we consider the dynamic process for the Aubry-Andr\'e (AA) model\cite{Aubry_1980}.
-The Hamiltonian of the AA model is given by:
+\textit{Aubry-Andr\'e model}- To further demonstrate the universality of our method, we consider the dynamic process for the Aubry-Andr\'e (AA) model~\cite{Aubry_1980}.
+The AA model, originally formulated for non-interacting particles in quasi-periodic potentials, is here generalized through explicit electron-electron interactions.
+This extension yields the modified Hamiltonian:

-Here, $c_j(c_j^{\dagger})$ represents the fermion annihilation (creation) operator on site $j$, and $n_j=c_j^{\dagger} c_j$ denotes the corresponding density operator.
+Here, $\hat{c}_j(\hat{c}_j^{\dagger})$ represents the fermion annihilation (creation) operator on site $j$, and $\hat{n}_j=\hat{c}_j^{\dagger} \hat{c}_j$ denotes the corresponding density operator.
 The quasi-periodic onsite potential is denoted by $h_j = h\cos(2\pi kj+\delta)$, where $k=\frac{\sqrt{5}-1}{2}$.
 The terms $J$ is the nearest-neighbor hopping and set to be $1$ as the energy unit, while $V$ represent the nearest-interaction.
-In the non-interacting limit, where $V=0$, the system is known to undergo a localization-delocalization transition for the single particle eigen-state at the self-dual point $h = 2$.
-In the interacting case with $V>0$, a transition from the thermal phase to the MBL phase also occurs, however, there are still different conclusions about the specific position of the phase transition according to our best knowledge~\cite{Iyer2013_prb,xu2019butterfly_prr}.
+In the non-interacting limit ($V=0$), the system exhibits a single-particle localization-delocalization transition at the self-dual critical point $h = 2$.
+In the interacting case ($V>0$), a thermal-MBL phase transition also emerges, though its critical parameters remain unresolved in current studies~\cite{Iyer2013_prb,xu2019butterfly_prr}.